Projects

 University of Alberta | 2012

-A proposal of an iPhone app with the main object to explore historical places and events in Edmonton.
-With this app people can walk in the urban environment using old maps, discovering and learning the history of the city.
+A proposal for an iPhone app with the primary objective of exploring historical places and events in Edmonton.
+With this app, people can walk through the urban environment using old maps, discovering and learning the city’s history.

-The historical maps available in the user location will be overlaid the current map.
-The point of interests will be shown on the screen based on the map chosen by the user, revealing the past of that location.
-A slider control lets the users switch back to the present, give them a grasp what is nearby in this days.
+The historical maps available in the user location will be overlaid on the current map.
+The points of interest will be shown on the screen based on the user-selected map, revealing the location's past.
+A slider control lets the users switch back to the present, giving them a grasp of what is nearby these days.
 By choosing a location, the app will show facts and pictures, where available.
-Using social networking, the user can see which of his friends visited that place in the past.
-The app also let users share their location and the historical information using Facebook and Twitter, make comments and take pictures using built-in tools.
+Using social networking, the user can see which of their friends visited that place in the past.
+The app also lets users share their location and historical information via Facebook and Twitter, comment, and take pictures using built-in tools.
 Discover the past to make a better future.

 Fluxo.Art